sumant-dange/InfoSec---Implementing-Cryptosystems/README.md

 •	gui.py:
-A sample GUI interface is included in the GitHub repository.
+A sample GUI interface is included in this GitHub repository.
 This serves as an example GUI that could be implemented to enhance user experience, streamline the process, and prove to be an invaluable asset.